It’s time for the Good Girl to stop running your life.

 - Notice where shame or fear has you contract into yourself, and work with it, so that you can stay in connection with yourself.

 By this point in the program, you’ll be well on your way to all manner of good things coming your way.
 Now the question becomes, can you let it all in?
-In this module, you’ll learn:
+As a baby, you knew how.
+It’s just about re-learning how to receive.
+In this module, you’ll discover:

 - How you limit yourself from allowing yourself to have what you want, and how to stop